elixirscript/elixirscript/README.md

 # Macros

-Macros can be used by adding the environment containing the Macro module required.
+Macros can be used when using ElixirScript as a library if the Macros are loaded into the current environment or if you give it a custom environment with the `env` option

 ```elixir
 #module with macro defined